 The following table may help you interpret the information you see in the Status Read window.
 Some items may not appear, depending on the Opto 22 device you are using.
-Some of this information can be changed (see page 153).
+Some of this information can be changed (see page 173).
 Much of it is used only for troubleshooting.
 If you have additional questions about status data, contact Product Support (see page 4).

-The term "device" is used in this table to refer to a SNAP PAC brain or controller.
+The term "device" is used in this table to refer to a SNAP PAC brain or controller, or a SNAP Ethernet-based I/O unit, E1 or E2 brain board.

 Description Explanation Powerup Clear Flag PUC needed Since a powerup clear (PUC) is automatically sent by the device whenever it is turned on, this value should show PUC Received.
 Busy Flag Zero means the device is not busy and can process your requests.
 Loader Version Revision number of the device's loader.
 The loader is like a basic input/output system (BIOS).
-Memory Map Version Revision number of the device's memory map Current Boot Device (PAC-R and PAC-S only) Whether the PAC booted from its Flash memory or from a microSD card $$
+Memory Map Version Revision number of the device's memory map Current Boot Device (PAC-R and PAC-S only) Whether the PAC booted from its Flash memory or from a microSD card